John W. North: Marriage and family

-In 1848, North married Ann Hendrix Loomis.
+In 1848, North married Ann Hendrix Loomis, who was fifteen years his junior and the daughter of Dr. George S. Loomis.
+Together, they had seven children, four of which were born in Minnesota.
+She was an ardent supporter of the temperance cause, as well as women's suffrage, beliefs which were shared by her husband.

 Career in Minnesota

 North struggled as a lawyer.
 Seeking new financial opportunities, John and Ann North travelled to Minnesota Territory in 1849, settling in St. Anthony, near the growing cities of Minneapolis and Saint Paul.
 North settled in St. Anthony at the request of Franklin Steele, agreeing to serve as his legal counsel.

 The political leadership of the Territory, men like Henry Hastings Sibley and Henry Mower Rice, were associated with the national Democratic Party, a consequence of the connection between the fur trade and the regional Democrats.
 Territorial governor Alexander Ramsey, appointed by Whig President Zachary Taylor, led local political opposition to the influence of the Democrats and the fur trade.

 Through a letter-writing campaign that targeted abolitionist reform newspapers and made use of the Norths' political connections, the Norths encouraged several thousand Eastern settlers to move to St. Anthony.
 John and Ann North's aggressive and selective promotion doubled the population of St. Anthony, pushing the political character of the community towards temperance and abolitionism and reducing the power of the Democratic Party.